marcelauliano/MitoHiFi/README.md

  ### Description intermediate outputs

  ```
- <b>parsed_blast.txt:</b>   - tab separated file with 4 columns as follows
+parsed_blast.txt   - tab separated file with 4 columns as follows

+Columns:
- - qseqid - the ID of your input contigs
+ qseqid - the ID of your input contigs
- - %q_in_match - a percentage of the length of your contig in a blast match with the close related species
+ %q_in_match - a percentage of the length of your contig in a blast match with the close related species
- - leng_query - length of your contig
+ leng_query - length of your contig
- - s_length  lenght of the
+ s_length  lenght of the

  ```